Arjunwadkarakshata/Customer_Segmentation/README.md

 # Properties of KMean Clutering:
 1)all the data points in cluster should be similer to each other 2)data points from different culster should be as different as possible.

+# Finally we are able to segment credit card users into 4 cluters based on their characteristics.
+Which can help marketing department to give discounts on expensive products so that they are attracted to buy more stuff.
+Also company can focus on not to losing them.
+Also focus on the such customers with the schemes that make them comfortable to make purchases in installments and by taking cash advances.